-Since Canada ratified the ICESCR in 1976, we have become used to food banks, homeless families, and other violations of social rights that would not have been imagined when

-Canada ratified the Covenant.
+Since Canada ratified the International Covenant on Economic, Social and Cultural Rights (ICESCR) in 1976, we have become used to food banks, homeless families, and other violations of social rights that would not have been imagined when Canada ratified the Covenant.
 The perspective of international human rights is critically important to challenging the current widespread complacency.
 It provides some reflective distance that enables us to see the absurdity and injustice of aspects of our society to which we have become accustomed.
-Canada and Ontario are perfectly situated to become world leaders in fully protecting and ensuring the right to adequate food, housing and a life of dignity for all.
-It is time to retrieve and reaffirm the fundamental human rights values that define us by reimagining Ontario's housing and anti-poverty strategies within the framework of fundamental human rights.
+Canada, the province and territorials are perfectly situated to become world leaders in fully protecting and ensuring the right to adequate food, housing and a life of dignity for all.
+It is time to retrieve and reaffirm the fundamental human rights values that define us by re-imagining provincial/territorial housing and anti-poverty strategies within the framework of fundamental human rights.
+HCHR.